Add a Package

 swift package dump-packagewith the latest Swift toolchain.

-- The package URLs are all fully specified including
+- The package URLs are all fully specified including the protocol (usually

 - The packages all compile without errors.